openshift/openshift-origin-design/designs/developer/Eventing/Adding sink enhancements/index.md

 ![ Event source image 3 ](img/2-EventSource-Form-NoKSVCAvail.png)

-## Resource dropdown - user has one resource in dropdown
-If the user has one resource in the dropdown then the dropdown should default to that Resource.

 ## Select URI
 There will be no in-field validation for 4.6, but we should look to include this in the future.
 The URI could be a route of channel, broker, or Knative service or any other route (in/off cluster).